 Study location

-The study consists of five reach pairs on five separate streams in the western Cascade Mountains of Oregon.
-Each reach pair consisted of one treatment reach and one control reach.
+The study consists of five reach pairs on five replicate streams in the western Cascade Mountains of Oregon.
+Each reach pair consisted of one treatment reach and one reference reach.
 Two of the reach pairs (W-100, W-113) are located on private Weyerhaeuser Co. land, and three (LOON, CHUCK, MCTE) are located on U.S. Forest Service land, one of which (MCTE) is situated in the HJ Andrews Experimental Forest.
-Stream reaches were 90 meters in length and treatment gaps were 30 to 40 meters in diameter and situated approximately in the middle of treatment reaches.
-Reach pairs were spaced at least 30 meters apart to limit any effects of the upstream reach on downstream conditions.
+Stream reaches were 90 meters in length and treatment gaps were 20 to 40 meters in diameter and situated approximately in the middle of treatment reaches.
+Site had a buffer between reaches in each pair to limit effects of the upstream reach on downstream conditions.

-All of the streams are wadeable, fish-bearing streams with bankfull widths of 1-8 meters.
+All of the streams are wadeable, fish-bearing streams with bankfull widths of 3-8 meters (Table 1 – width, gradient, gap size, elevation, background N and P).
 Fish-bearing streams were purposefully selected to provide management-relevant results for key species such as salmonids.
-The streams run through 40-60-year-old forests that had previously been harvested without leaving a riparian buffer.
-These forests have a homogenous canopy structure with heavy understory shading, as defined by their early seral stage.
+The streams have 40-60-year-old riparian forests regenerating from previous harvested.
+These forests have a homogenous canopy structure with heavy understory shading.
 Small streams were chosen for ease of sampling and to maximize the effect of a canopy opening manipulation since small streams may be completely shaded by overhead vegetation.

 Study Design

-The before-after, control-impact (BACI) study design lends itself to experimental studies in the natural environment by accounting for natural variations between sites.
-Going forward, a sample unit will refer to a whole stream including both treatment and sample reaches because the metric of interest will always be the ratio between the two reaches.
+The before-after, control-impact (BACI) study design lends itself to experimental field studies by accounting for natural variations between sites.
+Going forward, a sample unit will refer to a whole stream including both treatment and reference reaches because the metric of interest will always be the ratio between the two reaches.
 Therefore we have five sample units with two repeated measures, pre and post-treatment.
-To test for effects of the treatment, we will examine changes in the reach ratio between the two years.
+To test for effects of the gap treatment, we quantify and assess changes in the reach ratio between the two years.

-Sampling lasted from summer 2017 to summer 2018 with pre-treatment data gathered during summer 2017 and post-treatment data gathered during summer 2018.
+Samples were collected during summer 2017 (pre—treatment) and summer 2018 (post-treatement) with pre-treatment data gathered during summer 2017 and post-treatment data gathered during summer 2018.
 Canopy gaps were cut in the treatment reach during the winter of 2017-18 to permit adequate time for response to the canopy manipulation.
-The reach-pair design with pre and post treatment years is intended to account for inherent environmental variation among streams and between years.
-The before-after, control-impact (BACI) study design lends itself to experimental studies in the natural environment by creating sample units

 Data Collection